-Wizz Air sparks backlash over working with fatigue
+Wizz Air boss sparks backlash over fatigue request

 Mr Varadi added, "The damage is huge when we are cancelling the flights, it's huge.
 It is reputational damage of the brand and it is the other financial damage, transactional damage because we have to pay compensation for that."

-The European Cockpit Association, which has been pushing for union recognition at Wizz Air and shared a short clip of Mr Varadi's address, said the comments encouraged pilots to fly when fatigued, and called on regulators to step in.
+The European Cockpit Association, which has been pushing for union recognition at Wizz Air and shared a short clip of Mr Varadi's address.

+It said the comments encouraged pilots to fly when fatigued, and called on regulators to step in.

 "It's like handing the car keys to a drunk driver," the union said, adding it showed a "deficient safety culture" at the airline.